MichaelLeib/AiderVSExtension/SETUP.md

 - **Missing .NET Framework**: Install .NET Framework 4.7.2 or later
 - **Missing Visual Studio SDK**: Re-run VS installer and add "Visual Studio extension development"
 - **Package conflicts**: Delete `bin` and `obj` folders, then rebuild
+- **"WindowsDesktop targets not found"**: This means you're trying to build on macOS/Linux - you must use Windows with Visual Studio 2022
+- **NuGet package downgrade warnings**: Clear NuGet cache with `dotnet nuget locals all --clear` and rebuild

 ### Extension Not Loading
 - Check Extensions → Manage Extensions → Installed